 Shut Out

-Shut Out by Christiana Rossetti The door was shut.
+Shut Out by Christina Rossetti The door was shut.
 I looked between Its iron bars; and saw it lie, My garden, mine, beneath the sky, Pied with all flowers bedewed and green: From bough to bough the song-birds crossed, From…

 Petals